-We’ve compiled a list of some of the most terrifying, fictional and real-life unexplained stories submitted by Reddit users below.
+We’ve compiled a list of some of the most terrifying, fictional, and real-life unexplained short scary stories Reddit users have submitted below.

-Knock yourself out, but make sure you keep the lights on!
+Knock yourself out, but make sure you keep the lights on after you read these true scary stories Reddit users have shared!

 1. The key to the door…